gsdlab/ClaferMooVisualizer/README.md

 ### Trying an Example

-* Choose `Simple model of a Person` example in the dropdown box in the upper-left corner of the tool window
+* Choose `Mobile Phone Example (2 objectives)` example in the dropdown box in the upper-left corner of the tool window.
-* Press `Compile` button right in the front of the drop down list.
+* Press `Optimize` button right in the front of the drop down list.
-* Once you see the compilation is complete, go to `Instance Generator` view and press `Run` there (the default backend is `Alloy-based IG (IG only)`).
-* The `Output` view should print the first generated instance.
+* The views will be populated with generated optimal instances.

 ### Important: Branches must correspond